mjeanmar/mdi-basic-training/_docs/R and Shiny/exercise_2.md

 ## STEP #1 - Make Exercise #1 Interactive

-In Exercise #1 you made a static plot and calculated some statisics on the mtcars data set.
+In Exercise #1 you made a static plot and calculated some statistics on the mtcars data set.
 Your job in this exercise is straightforward to explain - simply do the same things in R Shiny so that the plot and values show up on the web page.

 But then go one step further and create _inputs_ on your page that allow the user to do the following things: